The Wood Finishes Everyone Wants in 2026: White Oak, Walnut and the Rise of Smoked Oak

 In this kitchen, the soft grain and pale tone brighten the entire room while keeping it warm and inviting.

-And as more people move away from heavy stains and overly processed finishes, white oak stands out as the perfect middle ground...
+And as more people move away from heavy stains and overly processed or painted finishes, white oak stands out as the perfect middle ground...

 Walnut: Rich, Warm and Effortlessly Elegant